dudung/bug/content/posts/refs_1_week_29_in_2024.md

 Another topic today is from ₩ Won in Soft Skill Trainers WAG, that sends slide about performing research with help of ChatGPT by Wisnu Jatmiko from Lab 1231 (IRoS) [^jatmiko_2024].

+And for gaining sweet but motivated dream, a book about Monte Carlo methods [^kalos_2008] is chosen.
+I do not know how many minutes I can stand for a book, but at least I try this new habit.

 ## llms
 Following are link to various LLMs